SaraOukkal/Parasitoid_diptera/README.md

 - Snakemake_viral_homology_Control for Control species
 - Snakemake_viral_homology_Tachinids for Tachinids species
 - Snakemake_viral_homology_Hymenoptera for Hymenoptera species

+WARNING: on Pbil-deb cluster, mmseqs does not run on all nodes, you should specify : --constraint="skylake|haswell|broadwell" and --exclude=pbil-deb27

 Regroup overlapping viral hits (R):
 - Overlapping_sequences_BUSCO_Viral_loci2.R